 If your family follows a regular schedule, a programmable thermostat can be useful to saving energy dollars as well.

 Besides your actual heating system, ensuring that your home is properly insulated can save you money that would otherwise go into running your heating system longer.
 A good thing about insulation is that it will save you money in all year ‘round.
-Current attic insulation standards in our area for a new home would be an R-38 (minimum).
+The current attic insulation standards in our area for a new home is now R-49 (minimum).
 The R-value is a material’s resistance of heat transfer through the material.
 The higher the R-value the better.
 Blown-in cellulose has an approx. R-value of 3.5 per inch.
-So, 10” of cellulose should provide about an R-35.
+So, 14" of cellulose should provide about an R-49.
 Loose fill fiberglass has an approx. R-value of 2.5 per inch and rolled fiberglass is approx. R-value of 3 per inch.
 If installing additional insulation in your attic, make sure that needed ventilation, such as soffit venting, is not blocked by the insulation.
 Cardboard or rigid foam baffles are normally installed to allow for needed air flow into the attic at the soffit vents while still allowing a good amount of insulation.